Looking for tips on how to provide the best care for your big dog? Grab your FREE Do’s and Don’ts Guide to Big Dog Ownership today!

 This woman was responsible for the care and raising of your soon-to-be spouse before you came in the picture.
 When raised well, you reap the rewards!

-What does your spouse think of this breeder?
+What does your spouse think of this dog breeder?
 If not a spouse, a trusted friend or family member?

 As a mother of two children, I can only PRAY they will heed my warnings and listen to me when they are selecting their future spouse!

-Is there anything still nagging at your or questions you have that have gone unanswered?
+Is there anything still nagging at you or questions you have that have gone unanswered?
 I have found that, especially when puppies are already on the ground and I have already fallen in love, this gut check is particularly challenging.

-Like with human relationships, sometimes we have a hard time defining what is in our gut.
+Like with human relationships, sometimes we have a hard time defining exactly what is in our gut.

 Now, after all of that, close your eyes.
 Imagine 10 years into the future.

 Do you see your big dog, with his sweet gray muzzle and calming spirit, faithfully warming your feet as you send off random pictures of him sleeping to his breeder?
-If not, what do you see?

 As Franklin Covey says, “Begin with the End in Mind.”
 If you can’t imagine life with your spouse 10 years from now, DO NOT tie the knot!!